Digital-Methods-HASS/au814638_law_petula/monarchs/README.md

 # Monarchs Assignment
-This is the monarchs portfolio assignment for Aarhus University's Digital Archives and Methods course, exploring the reign durations of the last 50 monarchs of the British monarchy.
+This is the monarchs portfolio assignment for Aarhus University's Digital Archives and Methods course which explores the reign durations of the last 50 British monarchs.

 ## Overview